Taking care of your things pays off big because you don't have to spend the cost, time, and energy to replace lost, stolen, or damaged items.

 TACTIC: Backup key electronic information and data.

-If you have a computer, regularly make copies of your important information, and place these copies on floppy disks.
-Place these floppy disks in a safe deposit box or in a secure location somewhere outside your home (perhaps locked at your office or at a trusted friend's home).
-You can use high-capacity disks or CD-ROMs to backup large amounts of data.
+If you have a computer, regularly make copies of your important information, and place these copies on digital storage media (for example thumb drives, DVDs, or memory cards).
+Place this storage media in a safe deposit box or in a secure location somewhere outside your home (perhaps locked at your office or at a trusted friend's home).
+You can use high-capacity data storage media to backup large amounts of data.